RHInception/re-docs/intro/YAMLScripts.rst

         - service.Restart: {service: httpd}

-On three hosts at a time this `Taboot` script would restart the `httpd` process, printing progress to the command line, logging it to 'web-restarts.log', and finish by emailing the result of the whole task to my_boss@example.com.
+On three hosts at a time this `Release Engine` script would restart the `httpd` process, printing progress to the command line, logging it to 'web-restarts.log', and finish by emailing the result of the whole task to my_boss@example.com.